jessepav/libgdx-wiki-old/Shaders.md

 }
 ```

 This fragment shader will simply render every fragment with solid red. gl_FragColor is another pre-defined keyword.
 It's used to output the final color for the fragment.
 Notice how we use `vec4(x,y,z,w)` to define a vector inside the shader.
-In this case the vector is used to define the color of the fragment.
+In this case, the vector is used to define the color of the fragment.

 ## A simple ShaderProgram ##